-In the last part of the itinerary, before reaching the characteristic town of Montecastelli Pisano, you will cross the Valle del Pavone, the Peacock Valley, with its wild forests and outcrops of ophiolite rocks.
-In this landscape characterised by natural caves and old mines you will soon notice the hill with the Sillana Fortress on its summit: the steep climb will be amply rewarded by the magnificent view from the imposing twelfth century fortress.
-Just a few more kilometres and the itinerary ends in Montecastelli Pisano, a small town with 200 inhabitants where time seems to pass more slowly.
+In the last part of the itinerary, before reaching the cozy hamlet of Montecastelli Pisano, you cross the Valle del Pavone, with wild forests and outcrops of ophiolite rocks.
+In this landscape of natural caves and old mines you notice the Sillana Fortress on its summit: the steep climb will be amply rewarded by the magnificent view from the imposing 12th century fortress.
+Just a few more km and the itinerary ends in Montecastelli Pisano, where time seems to pass more slowly.
 Stone houses circle the Pannocchieschi Tower-Fortress and the Pieve of Santi Jacopo e Filippo, as if to defend them.
-Be sure not to miss the Buca delle Fate, with its sixth century BCE Etruscan tomb, only a short distance from Montecastelli Pisano.
+Be sure not to miss the Buca delle Fate, with its 6th century BCE Etruscan tomb.

 Consorzio Turistico Volterra Valdicecina